jvlevinson/modern_jekyll/README.md

 **Theme Toggle Button:** Users can manually switch themes using the sun/moon icon button in the navigation bar.
 Their preference is saved in localStorage and persists across sessions.

+**Link Styling:** Both light and dark themes use consistent hover behavior - links change color on hover with no underlines, providing a clean, modern user experience across all theme modes.

 #### Separation of Concerns

 The theming system separates user configuration from system files: